 Construction activities have been completed in the Biltmore and Beverly Hills West project areas.
 Construction is actively taking place in the Beverly Hills East project area, project design has been completed for the Christobel project area, and we are preparing to launch the outreach for the next project in the Riverview area.

 The Next Steps

-The COJ and JEA will be working together over the next few months to communicate information about the program in general and provide more specifics about the proposed future neighborhood projects.
-While this initiative is a great start to abandoning septic tanks, it will not be a quick process and a phased approach will be required to accomplish the task.
+The COJ and JEA will continue to work together to communicate information about the overall program and provide more information about the future neighborhood projects as they occur.
+While this is a great start to abandoning septic tanks, it will not be a quick process and a phased approach will be required to accomplish the task.

-These projects will still need to be voted on by the individual neighborhoods, designed/engineered, bid and constructed prior to any connection.
+The individual neighborhoods will need to reach a 70% ownership participation threshold for the project to move forward.
+Once that threshold is met, the project will then be designed/engineered, bid and constructed prior to any service connections being made.
 The physical connections to the JEA system will be several years away.

 Before any work begins, customers residing within identified future Septic Tank Phase Out areas will be contacted directly by the COJ and JEA.
-We will (by mail) send invitations to an informational neighborhood meeting and send multiple letters outlining the program.
+We will (by mail and email) send invitations to an informational neighborhood meeting and will send multiple letters outlining the program.
 In other words, we will contact you.

 Current Septic Tank Issues

 Anyone currently having issues with their septic system is highly encouraged to make the necessary repairs.
 As mentioned above, any physical connections to the JEA system as part of this program will be several years away.